 Each year, SVC2UK grows in reach and influence.
-This year, cities from around Europe and beyond hosted Silicon Valley Comes to You (SVC2U) – a programme of events that run concurrently with SVC2UK.
-These locations will harness momentum of SVC2UK to showcase local talent and motivate others to start their own enterprise.
+This year, cities from around Europe and beyond hosted Silicon Valley Comes 2 You (SVC2U) – a programme of events that run concurrently with SVC2UK.
+These locations harness momentum of SVC2UK to showcase local talent and motivate others to start their own enterprise.

 SVC2UK is supported by a number of businesses and has grown into an eagerly anticipated event, with thousands of students and entrepreneurs benefiting from the collective expertise of the group.
-It would like to thank it’s Sponsors and Partners without whom the inspirational events would not have been possible.
+It would like to thank its sponsors and partners without whom these inspirational events would not have been possible.